It seems you are offline. Please check your connection and try again.

 Austria number FAQ

-The questions people ask most before they pick a line.
+The questions people ask most before they pick a number.
 Tap any one to open it.

 Is the free Austria number really free?

 Yes.
-You pick a line, read the SMS on this page, and pay nothing.
-The trade-off is that the line is public, so it is best for low-stakes sign-ups only.
+You pick a number, read the SMS on this page, and pay nothing.
+The trade-off is that the number is public, so it is best for low-stakes sign-ups only.

 Do I need an account or an app?